Quick Deployment Environment (QDE)

 How much time does this save?

 Typically, setting up a proper Chocolatey Central Management server and any accompanying infrastructure takes somewhere between 1-5 days, even when you have everything you need to get started.
 Setting up a new piece of infrastructure can be pretty cumbersome, we know.
 The QDE contains pretty much everything you need to get started in a single image, all ready to go.
 Depending on download speeds and extent to which your environment is standardized to the ones the image is built on, it can potentially take as little as an hour or two to get up-and-running.

 What if we're already a C4B customer?

 Fill out the quick deployment request form and we will reach out with all the necessary information to get you started.
 Be sure to mention you are already a C4B customer.

 How do we upgrade QDE?

 While we will continue to make improvements to the QDE, there is no upgrade path for the Virtual Machine itself.
 You can choose to start over with a newer version, but that feels like the wrong way to go.

-It is simple to upgrade the components and that it how we recommend upgrading aspects of QDE.
-Should you want to upgrade say Central Management, you can follow the Central Management steps for upgrade at Upgrade Central Management.
+Alternatively, it is simple to upgrade the components themselves, and that is how we recommend upgrading aspects of QDE.
+Should you want to upgrade Central Management, for example, you can follow the Central Management steps for upgrade at Upgrade Central Management.
 Upgrading Nexus can be accomplished with the steps detailed on the QDE Nexus Upgrade page.

 What if we have a larger environment? (> 1k nodes)